googleapis/java-pubsublite-flink/README.md

 ### Installation and setup

-You'll need to obtain the `google-cloud-pubsublite-flink` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-pubsublite-flink` as a dependency in your code.
+You'll need to obtain the `pubsublite-flink` library.
+See the [Quickstart](#quickstart) section to add `pubsublite-flink` as a dependency in your code.

 ## About Pub/Sub Lite Flink Connector